-Losing CR did not assign the original Switch Hold Removal issue to the Gaining CR within one business hour as required by the RMG, verified by the issue’s State Change History
+Losing CR did not submit the Inadvertent Losing issue within the time guidelines outlined in the RMG, verified by the issue’s State Change History

-Losing CR used the Return to Submitter transition within the original Switch Hold Removal issue, preventing the TDSP from again becoming Responsible MP

 NOTE: Unexecutable ends the ability to do any other work on the issue.

-CR2 (Gaining CR) will select Agree, enter comments and select “OK” to move issue to CR1 (Losing/Original CR).
+CR2 (Gaining CR) will select Agree, enter comments and select OK to move issue to CR1 (Losing/Original CR).

 NOTE: Selecting Agree, the Gaining CR is agreeing to all fees associated with transitioning the premise back to the Losing CR.